ChoosyDevs/Choosy/frontend/README.md

 :heavy_check_mark: We used different approaches of tackling this problem.
 We considered the case that there was a mistake on our code, but we soon realised that this wasn't the case, since the problem was not present on iOS devices (average splash screen time was 1-2 seconds).
 We tried almost every possible performance optimisation such as minimizing bundle size, using the Hermes JavaScript engine and tried loading a smaller part of the application, but without success.
 After even more thorough debugging we found out that the problem occured due to **react-native-keychain** having a cold start period every time the app came to the foreground.
 We solved the issue by using a slightly older version of the tool, that did not use that approach.

 ---

+:question: At the final stages of testing our app before releasing to production, we were concerned about whether all of our user would get a consistently good user experience and performance from our app.

+:heavy_check_mark: Although we tested on different devices, it is impossible to have every single one covered.
+We set up Firebase Analytics on our app since it provides very decent analytic data, that we can use to monitor our application's performance.
+It also allows us to get detailed information on our audiences so that we could decide on new features for future updates.

+---